lanl-aea/waves/docs/glossary.rst

      repositories with longterm schedules and support.
 EABMs serve as the canonical modsim repository for addressing engineering questions related to a specific engineering product.

+   git
+     A version control software released in 2005 :cite:`git`

    HPC
      High performance computing